Michael Patrick Carroll

 Michael Patrick Carroll (born April 8, 1958) is an American Republican Party politician from New Jersey.
-He represented the 25th Legislative District in the New Jersey General Assembly, first taking office in 1996.
-Carroll did not run for re-election in 2019, choosing instead to run for Morris County Surrogate, though he lost the Republican Party primary for Surrogate to Morris County Freeholder Heather Darling.
+He represented the 25th Legislative District in the New Jersey General Assembly from 1996 to 2020.
+Carroll did not run for re-election in 2019; instead, he mounted an unsuccessful bid for Morris County Surrogate.

 Early life

 Carroll was born in Fayetteville, North Carolina, on April 8, 1958, the son of Maurice C. and Margaret W. Carroll.
-Although his parents resided in New Jersey, his father's military service carried him to Fort Bragg at the time of his son's birth.
-Both of Carroll's parents are former reporters, his father having written for the New York Herald Tribune, The New York Times and Newsday, while his mother wrote for the Daily Record.
-His father has been the director of the Quinnipiac University Polling Institute.
-He is of German and Irish descent.
 Carroll moved with his family to Morris Township, New Jersey in 1960.
-Carroll attended public school in the Morris School District through grammar school, then Delbarton School, from which he graduated in 1976.
-He attended Johns Hopkins University, earning a B.A. in Social and Behavioral Sciences in 1980.
-He pursued his legal education at Rutgers School of Law–Newark, receiving his J.D. in 1983.
-While at Johns Hopkins, Carroll served as the Region II Co-Director for the College Republican National Federation and held various offices in the Johns Hopkins Republican Club, including President.
-In 1978, he interned in the offices of Congressman Jack Kemp.
-During law school, he served briefly as an aide to State Senator John Dorsey.
-He also founded the Morris County Young Republicans, serving as the Chairman of that group for four years.
+Carroll graduated from Delbarton School in 1976, earned a B.A. in Social and Behavioral Sciences from Johns Hopkins University in 1980, and received a J.D. from Rutgers School of Law–Newark in 1983.

+Carroll founded the Morris County Young Republicans, chairing the group for four years.
 He was first elected to the Morris County Republican Committee for Morris Township in 1980.
 In 1984, after moving to Morristown, he was elected to the Republican County Committee there, serving as chairman for one term.
-Returning to Morris Township, he was once again elected to the Republican County Committee, a position he presently holds.
-He is also a Member of the Knights of Columbus, the Federalist Society and the Friendly Sons of Saint Patrick.
+Returning to Morris Township, he was once again elected to the Republican County Committee.